Mobility of geometric constraint systems with extrusion symmetry: Symmetry-adapted mobility counts

 If instead of the front and back face of the cube we omit the coplanarity constraint for the points of the bottom and top or the left and right face (and keep the coplanarity constraints of the points of the other 4 faces), then the same basic analysis as above can be applied to those frameworks.
 In each case we obtain the same character counts and hence detect two fully-symmetric infinitesimal flexes.
 This double counts each infinitesimal flex and hence we find three independent infinitesimal flexes.
 They are exhibited by the physical model built of Polydron shown in Figure~\ref{fig:cubepoly}.
 By taking 6 rings of 4 panels each and attaching them to each other along the edges of a cube all point-point distances are preserved and all four points of each face are forced to remain coplanar (and opposite faces parallel).
 This simple structure has been used as a fundamental building block of certain meta-materials \cite{nature}, and the flexes detected with our method (see Figure~\ref{fig:cube2}) allow the highly versatile reconfigurability of these meta-materials.

 \end{example}

 A general observation about the infinitesimal flexibility of point-hyperplane frameworks with $t$-fold extrusion symmetry is the following.

-If the point-hyperplane framework has no hyperplane that is fixed by an extrusion (i.e. $F_h=\emptyset$ for all $h=1,\ldots, t$), then it clearly has an infinitesimal flex which shears the framework orthogonally to an extrusion direction (as was the case for bar-joint frameworks -- recall the discussion at the end of Section~\ref{sec:fowler-guest1}).
+If the point-hyperplane framework has no hyperplane that is fixed by an extrusion (i.e. $F_h=\emptyset$ for all $h=1,\ldots, t$), then it clearly has an infinitesimal flex which shears the framework orthogonally to an extrusion direction (as was the case for bar-joint frameworks -- recall the discussion in Remark~\ref{rem:rotmot}).

-If the point-hyperplane framework has a hyperplane that is fixed by an extrusion, but there is no point whose distance is fixed to this hyperplane, then there also exists an infinitesimal flex, because that hyperplane can be displaced in a parallel fashion preserving all of its angle and parallel constraints.
+If the point-hyperplane framework has a hyperplane that is fixed by an extrusion, but there is no point whose distance is fixed to this hyperplane, then there also exists an infinitesimal flex, because that hyperplane can be displaced on its own in a parallel fashion preserving all of its angle and parallel constraints.

-If however, there exists a hyperplane that is fixed by an extrusion and there also exists a point-hyperplane distance constraint for this hyperplane, then the point-hyperplane framework may be infinitesimally rigid.
+If however, there exists a hyperplane that is fixed by an extrusion symmetry and there also exists a point-hyperplane distance constraint for this hyperplane, then the point-hyperplane framework may be infinitesimally rigid.
 For example, if we take $H$ to be a $3$-cycle with one point vertex and two line vertices and extrude a framework on $H$ in $\mathbb{R}^2$ along one of the lines, then we obtain an infinitesimally rigid point-line framework.
+See Figure~\ref{fig:simpleex} for an illustration.

 We conclude this section with a remark about the effect of an affine transformation on the infinitesimal rigidity of a point-hyperplane framework.
 In contrast to a bar-joint framework, even an affine transformation can alter its infinitesimal rigidity properties.
-Consider, for example, a $3$-cycle which is realised as a point-line framework in the plane with two points and a line, where the vector between the two points is perpendicular to the line direction.
+Consider, for example, a $3$-cycle which is realised as a point-line framework in the plane with two points and a line, where the edge between the two points is perpendicular to the line direction.
 This framework has an infinitesimal flex, which disappears under any affine transformation which does not conserve the perpendicularity.
+This is illustrated in Figure~\ref{fig:simpleex2} and can easily be verfied by computing the ranks of the corresponding rigidity matrices.

 On the other hand, the following lemma shows that a bar-joint or point-hyperplane framework with $t$-fold extrusion symmetry retains the $t$-fold extrusion symmetry under a general affine transformation.
 We will use this lemma in Section~\ref{sec:linpush}, where we will consider finite flexibility.